 In 2000, 189 countries adopted the Millennium Development Goals (MDGs).
 These eight goals were designed to reduce global poverty and disease by 2015, and transform the lives of millions in the world’s poorest countries.

-We are now on the final stretch for these ambitious targets, and ONE’s 2013 DATA Report revealed the remarkable progress being made across many sub-Saharan African countries.
-But poor countries can’t reach the goals alone.
+We are now on the final stretch for these ambitious targets, and in the process of setting up the next generation of goals for the period after 2015.
+Since the MDGs were adopted, remarkable progress has been made across many sub-Saharan African countries.
+But poor countries cannot reach the current and future goals alone.
 By signing on to the MDGs, world leaders acknowledged that progress towards the first seven goals would largely depend on leadership in developing countries.

 The Gleneagles agreements expired in 2010 and have not been replaced with any similar set of commitments.
 Key donors including the United States, Canada and Japan no longer have overall official development assistance (ODA) targets.
 The European Union (EU) plus Norway represents the only group of countries that have ongoing collective targets to increase ODA as a percentage of gross national income (GNI).

-These countries committed to increase ODA to 0.7% of GNI by 2015 and to provide 50% of all increases to Africa.
-ONE’s DATA Report, which tracks progress against donor commitments, found that EU countries have slipped backwards on meeting their collective Africa target, having achieved just 13.8% of the promised increases so far.
-Collectively, EU countries will need to boost their aid to Africa by $28.9 billion between 2012 and 2015 in order to keep their promise.
+These countries committed to increase ODA to 0.7% of GNI by 2015 to 0.15-0.20% of GNI for LDCs and to provide 50% of all increases to Africa.
+While EU aid to Africa increased in 2013, it remains very far off this goal.
+The 19 EU DAC members would need to collectively increase their aid to Africa by $31.3 billion by 2015 in order to meet their commitment to Africa.

-But more importantly, it is essential to the poorest and most fragile countries that still depend heavily on development assistance.
-Resources available to poor countries have more than doubled over the last decade and considerably changed.
-Foreign direct investment (FDI), remittances and loans have significantly increased.
-But aid remains the largest resource for the poorest countries, mostly in sub-Saharan Africa.
-More than 100 million people in extreme poverty live in countries where government spending is less than PPP$200 per person per year (55 cents a day), and in those countries more than half the population lives below $1.25 a day.
+More than 100 million people in extreme poverty live in countries where government spending is less than PPP$200 per person per year (55 cents a day), and in those countries more than half the population lives in extreme poverty.
 As the only resource flow which focuses uniquely on poverty reduction, aid can literally save lives in these countries.

-The current MDGs and 0.7% ODA commitment will expire in 2015 and the UN is working with governments, civil society and other partners to agree on an ambitious post-2015 development agenda to eradicate extreme poverty by 2030.
-This New Development Agenda is likely to include targets on development finance.
+The current MDGs and remaining ODA commitments will expire in 2015 and the UN is working with governments, civil society and other partners to agree on an ambitious post-2015 development agenda to eradicate extreme poverty by 2030.
+This new agenda is likely to include targets on development finance.
+In July 2014 in Cotonou, LDCs called for a new target of 50% of ODA to these countries.

-The Global Fund to Fight AIDS, Tuberculosis and Malaria saved an estimated 8.7 million lives between 2004 and 2012.
-As of end-2013, it had provided 360 million mosquito nets to help protect families from malaria, testing and treatment for 11.2 million cases of tuberculosis and antiretroviral therapy (ARV) for 6.1 million people.
+International aid has had a transformative impact on the lives of millions of people.
+As of mid-2014, the Global Fund to Fight AIDS, Tuberculosis and Malaria had provided 410 million mosquito nets to help protect families from malaria, testing and treatment for 11.9 million cases of tuberculosis and antiretroviral therapy (ARV) for 6.6 million people.
 Since 2000, the GAVI Alliance has supported the immunisation of 440 million additional children, saving 6 million lives.
 GAVI’s support for vaccines through to 2015 will contribute to averting close to an additional four million future deaths.

 Targeted development assistance and savings from debt relief have also allowed an extra 54 million children to start primary school in sub-Saharan Africa between 1999 and 2011.
 These results were achieved with only a portion of the assistance promised to poor countries, suggesting that the full amount could have an enormous impact.